JOJ0/joj0.github.io/_posts/git-essentials-gist.md

 | `git stash`     | Move aside all unstaged changes onto the _stash stack_ |
 | `git stash pop` | Get back the top-most entry from the _stash stack_ |

-_Hint: One use-case of `stash` is whenever you forgot something in your last commit and had started to work _on the next thing_ already, i.e. changed code already: `git stash` all those changes.
+_Hint: One use-case of `stash` is whenever you forgot something in your last commit and had started to work *on the next thing* already (i.e. changed code already): `git stash` all those changes.
 Fix what you forgot and `git commit -a --amend`  to your previous commit.
 Get back your changes with `git stash pop` and move on._

 ## Deleting files